Kitsch and Kaboodle

 I have found peace in some unusual places, including a snowy owl’s golden eyes, a sedate sunrise, and yards upon yards of cotton fabric.

 I collect mainly what my father would aptly have described as an “absurd” amount of fabric.
 I have traveled as far as India to marvel at woven silks and printed and embroidered cottons.
-Our first son’s first declarative sentence was made at the threshold of the room where I kept my stash: “Mess room!”
+Our elder son’s first declarative sentence was made at the threshold of the room where I kept my stash: “Mess room!”

 In “Noah’s Garden,” a wall hanging I made soon after my second son’s birth, the fruits and radiating colors were cut from a single enormous piece of woven cotton hand-dyed with plants; it was carried back from Malawi on a visit from my husband’s Aunt Jeanne, who was a nurse there for decades and knew I loved to sew.
 Some fabrics are much too special to sit on shelves or in boxes, never to be leavened by sunlight, or by a child’s fingers gripping them for comfort at naptime.